Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Experiments

 \section{Experiments}

-In this section, we implement the EMQ approach and its variants, and compare it with both recent popular and classical methods on a wide range of datasets.
+In this section, we implement the EMQ approach and its variant EMQW, and compare it with both recent popular and classical methods on a wide range of datasets.
 The extensive evaluations reveal that EMQW achieves state-of-the-art performance.
-We also visualize the learning process and learning results of EMQW for better interpretation, and demonstrate that empirically it works as we expect, and show that it captures a variety of distribution shapes existing in real data.
-Consequently, we can conclude that the proposed EMQ approach owns the merits we state before.
+We also visualize the learning process and learning results of EMQW for better interpretation, and demonstrate that empirically it works as we expect.
+We show that it captures a variety of distribution shapes existing in real data.
+Consequently, we can conclude that the proposed approach owns the merits we state before.